MAILFERT-Sebastien/LABVIEW_OceanOptics_Spectrometer/README.md

 2. Labview code

-      Download the 2 Labview files and folders on your desktop.
+      Download the 2 Labview files AND associated folders on your desktop.
 Several Labview files are provided:
       <ul>
       <li> <i>231215_Spectrometer_Example_1.0.vi</i> : a first simple example to acquire continously a spectrum</li>
       <li> <i>231215_Spectrometer_Example_2.0.vi</i> : a second example where one can compute the transmission curbe of a fluorescence filter</li>